You are currently viewing The Cartledge Knitting Mill: Training Ground for Joseph S. Cartledge, Founder of Guelph Elastic Hosiery

 Gow’s Bridge

-Here, the Cartledge Knitting Company was to remain until the fire burnt their business to the ground on August 6, 1906.
-This was, as the local paper reported: a “devastating blow,” particularly as the company was “doing well” and employing between 25 and 35 hands.
-This brought a temporary hiatus to the business.
-Joseph S. Cartledge took this time to visit the United States.
+The fire brought a temporary hiatus to the business.
+Joseph S. Cartledge said goodbye to his father and visited the United States.
 It was there he was to receive the training, experience and knowledge to raise the family business from a general hosiery/knitting business into a specialty industry – the Guelph Elastic Hosiery.
+In deciding to head in this direction, J. S. Cartledge was to carve a new path for his family and bring new life to an old business.

 Leave a Reply